FloSch62/drawio2clab/README.md

 In addition to labeling, nodes can contain additional data to further define the network configuration.
 The following attributes can be added to a node:

 - `type`: Specify the type of the node.
 E.g., "ixrd2", "ixrd3".
+- `kind`: Specify the kind of the node, by default nokia_srlinux
 - `mgmt-ipv4`: Assign a management IPv4 address to the node.
 - `group`: Define a group to which the node belongs.
 - `labels`: Add custom labels for additional metadata or categorization.